 Peter has extensive experience in communications and political strategy including serving as a Regional Field Director for the Concord Coalition, as the Chief of Staff, Press Secretary, and Campaign Manager to U.S. Representative Brad Sherman (D-CA), Director of Constituent Services to former U.S. Representative Sam Coppersmith (D-AZ), and Deputy to the Chief of Staff to the late Senator Edward Kennedy (D-MA).
 Peter managed Sherman’s first re-election campaign, made Coppersmith the first member of Congress with a presence on the internet in 1993, and while working for Senator Kennedy coordinated the first online chat with a federal elected official.

 Peter was an adjunct instructor in the School of Media and Public Affairs at the The George Washington University for more than a decade before joining the faculty full-time.
-He has been quoted in local and national media, has provided analysis and commentary for the Washington Post, Wall Street Journal, Fox, XM/Sirius, National Public Radio, and other national and international media outlets, and his writing has been published by the Drake Law Review, the edited volume Wounds that Do Not Bind: Victim Perspectives on the Death Penalty, the Journal of the Caucus for Television Producers, Writers & Directors, The Hill newspaper, the IJ Review, the International Forum for the Challenges of Peace Operations, and others.
+He has been quoted in local and national media, has provided analysis and commentary for the Washington Post, Wall Street Journal, The Times of London, Fox, National Public Radio, and other national and international media outlets, and his writing has been published by the Drake Law Review, Campaigns & Elections, The Hill newspaper, the IJ Review, the International Forum for the Challenges of Peace Operations, and others.
 He has spoken at universities and colleges from Yale the the University of the Basque Country and is featured in the award-winning political documentary Split: A Divided America.

 Peter’s wide-ranging career includes: serving a term as the President of the Emerson College Alumni Association; holding the elected position of Vice Chair of the Maricopa County Democratic Party (Phoenix, AZ); serving as director of forensics at Clemson University; teaching at Arizona State University, Emerson College and elsewhere; appearing as a political satirist on National Public Radio and the BBC World Service; having his sculpture shown in galleries in Washington, DC; serving as board chair of DC Scores; helping found and serve on the boards of America Scores, NEXT PAC, Good Works PAC, Equal Justice USA, and ServeNext; and reporting for The Business Journal in Phoenix, AZ.